abi-aryan/autonomous-agents/README.md

 > Works on game-theoretic approach to AI.
 I think his book on game theory was also recommended by Hutter.
 Anyway friends with Wooldridge as well.
 15. Keith Decker
 > Is an expert on brokers and middle agents.
+16. Michael Fisher
+> Wooldridge's friend.
+He has done work on concurrent Metate language.
+I don't know what that is.
+17. Valentina Tamma
+> Wooldridge's friend.
+He/She has done work on ontologies and DAML.
+I don't know what that is.

 Connectionist Graph of People:[Add Link]